JimKnowler/pipelined-cpu/README.md

   - Memory
   - Writeback (to register file)

-- automated pipeline stall
+- pipeline stall + bypass
+  - bypass from Execute to Decoder, when Execute is executing ADD or SUB
+  - bypass from Memory to Decoder, when Memory is executing LW
+  - bypass from Writeback to Decoder
-  - automatically stall the pipeline when Decode stage needs to read from a register that the Execute, Memory or Writeback stages could write to
+  - stall pipeline, when Execute stage has an LW that will load from memory into a register that Decoder is waiting to read from

 - Independent memory bus for instructions and data
   - benefit: removes structural hazard for memory access, to simplify this first attempt at pipelining